 - Must be an East Riding resident

-- Must not of received a grant in phase one of the scheme
+- Must not have previously received a winter grant

 - Must be responsible for a child, the definition of a child is any person: